Gravydigger/statushud/README.md

 - ~~Replace chat commands with a native GUI~~ ✅ Done as of 3.0.0
 - Set native GUI to correcly scale with varying GUI scales
 - ~~Add support for multiple languages~~ ✅ Done as of 3.2.0
-- Add option to drag around elements onto the screen with the mouse